Bilateral Personalized Dialogue Generation with Contrastive Learning: Proposed Method

-After the candidate list is generated with the beam search strategy, each candidate can be ranked with relevance ranking.
+After the candidate list is generated with the diverse beam search strategy, each candidate can be ranked with relevance ranking.
 Given the condition $Z$, i.e., the user persona $U$, the robot persona $R$, and the personalized history $H$, the relevance probability is calculated as

 where the $\phi$ represents the parameters of the content relevance classifier model trained on the corpus, the co-occurrence probability $P_{\phi}(H, U, R)$ is not related to $Y_i$ which can be omitted, and the $P_{\phi}(Y_{i}, H, U, R)$ represents the co-occurrence probability of $Y_{i}$, $H$, $U$ and $R$ in the same dialogue.
-Therefore, the relevance probability of each candidate can be modeled with the content relevance classifier $P_{\phi}(Y_i, H, U, R)$.
-To construct the training corpus for content relevance classifier, the $Y$, $H$, $U$, and $R$ from the same dialogues are used as positive training samples, while the $Y$, $H$, $U$, and $R$ from different dialogues are sampled as negative samples, which is inspired by the practice in \cite{36}.
+Therefore, the relevance probability of each candidate can be modeled with the content relevance classifier $P_{\phi}(Y_i, H, U, R)$, we adopt the contrastive learning training method \cite{cai2020group} to perform relevance ranking step.
+To construct the training corpus for content relevance classifier, the $Y$, $H$, $U$, and $R$ from the corpus $\mathbb{D}$ are used as positive training samples, which marked as, while the $Y^{\prime}$, $H$, $U$, and $R$ from different corpus are sampled as negative samples, which is inspired by the practice in \cite{36}.
 The cross-entropy loss function used to train content relevance classifier $\phi$ is as follows

-where $t_{i} = 1$ means the response $Y$ appears in the same dialogue, and $t_{i} = 0$ means the response $Y$ does not appear in the same dialogue.